kuletha-rk/kuletha-rk/README.md

 ### Hi, this is Rishabh, working as Business Analyst.
-Feel free to coonect with me in linkedin! 👋
+Feel free to connect with me via linkedin! 👋

 📫 How to reach me : https://www.linkedin.com/in/rishabh-kuletha-195375179/